1984

 They were very into sample stuff now, created a lot of own sounds.

-Martin: "For Master And Servant we've used quite a lot of toy
+Martin: "For Master and Servant we've used quite a lot of toy

 instruments.
 Me and Andy went to Hamleys and bought nearly everything in the